lihkin213/dns-svcs/getting-started.md

 1. Input the required data for the type of DNS record selected.
 1. Click **Add Record**.

-## Testing if the DNS Name resolution works from the VPC
+## Testing if the DNS name resolution works from the VPC
 {:#step-5-test-if-the-dns-name-resolution-works}

 Test whether the zone resolution works using a **`dig`** from the VSI on your VPC.
 The following command should yield a resolution as the result.